Discriminatory Price Mechanism for Smart Grid: Optimal Pricing in a Grid without Distributed Generation

-For a given price $p_k$, consumers decide how much to consume.
-The decision is based on the convenience function and the price $p_k$.
-Each user derives some comfort from consuming energy.
-We model this comfort level in monetary terms using a convenience function.
-Convenience function is used in Economics as well as for modeling the convenience of users in the power grid(\cite{samadi2010optimal}, \cite{fahrioglu1999designing} and \cite{fahrioglu2001using}).
-There is no comfort obtained from inelastic demand because that is the bare essential.
-So, convenience function is dependent only on elastic demand.
-The convenience function $C(.)$ must have the following nice properties : \\ \begin{itemize} \item $C(0, \omega_i^{(k)})$ = 0, i.e., the function has a fixed point at the origin.
-If elastic demand is zero, convenience derived is zero. \item $dC(\cdot)/dx_i^{(k)} \geq$ 0.
-Convenience should be an increasing function of elastic demand.
-If the demand is high, the convenience of a user should be higher. \item $d^{2}C(\cdot)/d(x_i^{(k)})^{2} \leq$ 0.
+First, we introduce some notation.
+Let $\omega_i^{(k)}$ be the preference factor for consumer $i$ in period $k$ (measuring willingness to consume). $x_i^{(k)}$ is the elastic demand chosen by the consumer in the same period. $\alpha$ is a predetermined constant. \begin{assumption} The elastic demand $x_i^{(k)}$ of consumer $i$ in period $k$ is bounded, i.e., $0 \leq x_i^{(k)} \leq \frac{\omega_i^{(k)}}{\alpha}$ $\forall$ $i$.
+The upper bound indicates the demand threshold beyond which convenience gets saturated and does not increase any further with increase in demand. \end{assumption} The convenience function $C(.)$ must have the following desirable properties: \begin{itemize} \item $C(0, \omega_i^{(k)})$ = 0, i.e., the function has a fixed point at the origin.
+For zero elastic demand, convenience derived must be zero. \item $dC(\cdot)/dx_i^{(k)} \geq$ 0.
+Convenience should be an increasing function of elastic demand. \item $d^{2}C(\cdot)/d(x_i^{(k)})^{2} \leq$ 0.
 The higher the consumption of elastic demand, the lower the marginal convenience derived from it. \item The convenience saturates once marginal convenience goes to zero.
-Thus, if a user's demand exceeds a certain threshold, the demand will not fetch any additional convenience to the users. \item $C(\cdot)$ is continuous and at least twice differentiable over $\mathbb{R}$.
-This is for the analysis. \end{itemize} Taking all the above into consideration, we define our convenience function as :
+Thus, if a user's demand exceeds a certain threshold ($\frac{\omega_i^{(k)}}{\alpha}$), the demand will not fetch any additional convenience to the users (Assumption \ref{ass:dem_thres}). \item $C(\cdot)$ is continuous and at least twice differentiable over the entire range of $x_i^{(k)}$.
+This is for analytical tractability. \end{itemize} Taking all the above into consideration, we define our convenience function as :

-$\omega_i^{(k)}$ is the consumer preference factor in period $k$ and varies across consumers, while $\alpha$ is a predetermined constant.
-This form of quadratic convenience functions are common in the smart grid literature(\cite{samadi2010optimal}, \cite{fahrioglu1999designing}).

-Note that convenience function is also time dependent.
-A user may be willing to consume more at some specific time periods compared to other time periods.
-Hence, convenience function may also vary over time.
-We have assumed the convenience function is not correlated across different time periods.
-The characterization of the price when the convenience function is correlated across different time periods is left for the future.
+Quadratic convenience functions are quite common in the smart grid literature (\cite{samadi2010optimal}, \cite{fahrioglu1999designing}).
+Note that convenience function is time dependent because $\omega$ varies over time (a consumer has different willingness to consume during different times of the day).
+However, for simplicity, we assume that the convenience function is not correlated across time periods.
+We leave that as a future direction of our work.